onkan2005/minecraft-server-set-up/README.md

 * Local Port → 25565
 * Name → minecraft

-You will receive an address like:
+You will receive an address similar to:

 ```
 yourserver.playit.cloud:12345
 ```

 **Explanation:**
-Players connect to this public address instead of your local IP.
+Players will connect to this public address instead of your local IP address.

 ---

 ## 9. Run Server and Playit Together

-Create combined script:
+Create a combined script:

 ```bash
 nano run-all.sh